jannicz/ng-svg-icon-sprite/projects/icon-sprite/README.md

 ### Assets folder

-If you have another folder structure than above, you can pass both your input and output path using the npm script:
+If you have another asset folder structure, set your input and output path in the npm script:

 ```
 svg2sprite sourcefolder destination/filename.svg